dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/platform-specific-configuration.md

 **Activation from a runtime store-deployed assembly**

-1. The Startup Diagnostic project uses [PowerShell](/powershell/scripting/powershell-scripting) to modify its *StartupDiagnostics.deps.json* file.
+1. The *StartupDiagnostics* project uses [PowerShell](/powershell/scripting/powershell-scripting) to modify its *StartupDiagnostics.deps.json* file.
 PowerShell is installed by default on Windows OS starting with Windows 7 SP1 and Windows Server 2008 R2 SP1.
 To obtain PowerShell on other platforms, see [Installing Windows PowerShell](/powershell/scripting/setup/installing-windows-powershell).
-1. Build the Startup Diagnostic project.
+1. Build the *StartupDiagnostics* project.
 When the project is built, a build target in the project file automatically:
    * Moves the assembly and symbols files to the user profile's runtime store.
    * Triggers the PowerShell script to modify the *StartupDiagnostics.deps.json* file.
-   * Moves the *StartupDiagnostics.deps.json* file to the user profile's `additionalDeps` folder.
+   * Moves the *StartupDiagnostics.deps.json* file to the user profile's *additionalDeps* folder.
 1. Set the environment variables:
    * Add the assembly name of *StartupDiagnostics* to the `ASPNETCORE_HOSTINGSTARTUPASSEMBLIES` environment variable.
    * Set the `DOTNET_ADDITIONAL_DEPS` environment variable to `%UserProfile%\.dotnet\x64\additionalDeps\StartupDiagnostics\`.